– for transcription services, please scroll down –

 7-String Augmented Triad Sequence Exercise – A sequence exercise to connect your close voicing augmented triads accross the fretboard for 7-string guitar, moving through all inversions.
 Notice how the shape is nice and symmetrical!

-John Petrucci style scale run – D Natural Minor/Aeolian scale run in the style of John Petrucci (Dream Theater), moving diagonally across the fretboard with position shifts.
+John Petrucci style scale run – D Natural Minor/Aeolian 32nd note scale run in the style of John Petrucci (Dream Theater), moving diagonally across the fretboard with position shifts.
 Practice tip: divide the lick into groups of 3 notes, accenting the first note of each group.

 TRANSCRIPTION SERVICES